jakemcc/jakemccrary.com/source/_posts/2017-04-17-climbing-in-el-chorro-spain.markdown

 **March 21st**

 We've arrived in Madrid and now need to find our way to the central train station, the Atocha Railway Station.
-We've already bought our train tickets from Madrid to M·laga, which also lets us, for free, take a local train from the airport to the central station.
+We've already bought our train tickets from Madrid to M√°laga, which also lets us, for free, take a local train from the airport to the central station.

-We arrive downtown and have some time to kill before our train leaves to M·laga.
+We arrive downtown and have some time to kill before our train leaves to M√°laga.
 We wander around and end up in [Matilda Cafe Cantina](https://www.tripadvisor.es/Restaurant_Review-g187514-d6404685-Reviews-Matilda_Cafe_Cantina-Madrid.html).
 Its a cozy cafe and we enjoy espressos and toast with toppings.

-We catch the early afternoon train to M·laga.
+We catch the early afternoon train to M√°laga.
 It is about a three hour train ride through the Spanish countryside.
 I love taking trains and this ride does not disappoint.
 Between moments of sleep I take in as much of the view as possible.

-We spent the hour of downtime walking around the M·laga train station and picking up a SIM card.
+We spent the hour of downtime walking around the M√°laga train station and picking up a SIM card.
 A short 45 minute train ride later and we're in El Chorro.

 As obvious from all the train rides, we opted to not rent a car for this trip.
 That meant our next step was to hike up to the Olive Branch from the El Chorro train station.
 Luckily, some a nice couple offered us a ride about halfway into the walk.